DominikLindorfer/SYCL-Experiments/README.md

 # SYCL Programming Setup and Execution

-This project demonstrates a minimal setup for SYCL programming using Intel’s oneAPI DPC++ compiler, avoiding the complexity of CMake-based setups provided in Intel's official samples.
+This project demonstrates a minimal setup for SYCL programming using Intel’s oneAPI DPC++ compiler, avoiding the complexity (and error-prone / misconfigured) use of the provided CMake-based setups in [Intel's official samples](https://github.com/oneapi-src/oneAPI-samples/).
 The `src` directory contains the example programs, and the `build` directory is used for compiling and running them.

 ## Project Structure